SalishSeaCast/SalishSeaCmd/docs/development.rst

     :target: https://docs.python.org/3.8/
     :alt: Python Version

-The :kbd:`SalishSeaCmd` package is developed and tested using `Python`_ 3.7 or later.
+The :kbd:`SalishSeaCmd` package is developed and tested using `Python`_ 3.8.
+It is recommended that the package be used under Python>=3.6.
 However,
 the package must also run under `Python`_ 3.5 for use on the Westgrid :kbd:`orcinus` HPC platform.
+The :ref:`SalishSeaCmdContinuousIntegration` workflow on GitHub ensures that the package is tested for all versions of Python>=3.5.

 .. _Python: https://www.python.org/